erceozmet/Image-Compressor/README.md

 # Arith
-A lossy image compression algorithm that utilizes bitpacking
+A lossy image compression algorithm that utilizes bitpacking.

 ## Installation
-* Just download the repository and compile using
-'''
- make 40image
-'''
+* Unfortunately, it is not possible to run the project on your machine, since the required libraries are hosted in Tufts servers.

 ## Usage
   * Download the repository contents in local storage.